9POINTEIGHT/MPI/README.md

 [1] 0.4090909
 ```

-* `DimentionalContribution` Dimensional contributions denotes the magnitude of each indicators impact on MPI.
+* `DimentionalContribution` Dimensional contributions denotes the magnitude of each indicator impacts on MPI.

 <img src="https://github.com/9POINTEIGHT/MPI/blob/master/man/FIG/DimentionalContribution.JPG?raw=true" width="250">

 * `pov_df` poverty data frame
-  * `Cvector` is total deprived indicators.
+  * `Cvector` is a vector of total values of deprived indicators adjusted by weight of indicators.
+Each element in Cvector represents a total value of each individual.
-  * `IsPoverty` is a binary variable with only 1 and 0, with 1 indicating that person does not meet the threshold(poor person) and 0 indicating the opposite.
+  * `IsPoverty` is a binary variable (1 and 0).
+1 indicates that a person does not meet the threshold (poor person) and 0 indicates the opposite.
   * `Intensity` , The intensity of a deprived indication among impoverished people is computed by dividing the number of deprived indicators by the total number of indicators.

 <img src="https://github.com/9POINTEIGHT/MPI/blob/master/man/FIG/pov_df.JPG?raw=true" width="1500">